RichardOtter/RichardOtter.github.io/index.md

 Some of these links (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com source files.

-[Here](https://zapier.com/blog/how-to-download-from-github/) is a nice explanation on how to download a single file or a collection of files from Github.
+[Here](https://zapier.com/blog/how-to-download-from-github/) is a nice explanation on how to download a single file or a collection of files from Github without knowledge of Git.

 ### [RootsMagic Tips and Tricks](tips/RootsMagic_Tips_and_Tricks.html)